Book Review: Sick Enough A Guide to the Medical Complications of Eating Disorders is a Must-Read

 All people with an eating disorder deserve care and treatment.
 This is a simple but powerful idea that is reinforced again and again throughout Sick Enough.

-Maybe you’ve thought your eating disorder “isn’t that bad,” or felt like you don’t “look” like you have an eating disorder.”
-This happens for varying reasons.
-Many folks who experience eating disorders feel or are made to believe that their disorder isn’t legitimate because they don’t fit the mold of “type” of people who get eating disorders.
+Maybe you think your eating disorder “isn’t that bad”.
+Or feel like you don’t “look” like you have an eating disorder”.
+Unfortunately, these are common beliefs.
+Many reasons contribute.
+Many folks who experience eating disorders feel or are made to believe that their disorder isn’t legitimate.
+Maybe they don’t fit the mold of “type” of people who get eating disorders.
 Or they’ve experienced their eating disorder minimized by well-meaning but underinformed mental health providers, doctors, and even family members.

 Eating disorders affect people’s physical health, not just their mental health.
-It is important to know how being under fed and under nourished (even if you experience binge eating or bulimia) can affect the digestive track, mood, muscle tone and much more.
+It is important to know how being underfed and undernourished can affect the body.
+People with bulimia, binge eating, and anorexia can experience these effects.
+Undernourishment can happen across the weight spectrum.
+It affects the digestive tract, mood, muscle tone, and much more.

 Yes, Gaudiani emphasizes, all who experience eating disorders are “Sick Enough” to warrant treatment.